The Rogue Leveling Guide for the Mists of Pandaria

 Buffs and Nerfs: Any time any expansion is released the class balance goes all to heck.
 One day a given spec is “God Mode” and the next it’s “Doormat.”
 Rogues are in generally good shape all around.
 We haven’t been in God Mode (contrary to what some wags might say,) but with even a bit of skill we’re far from being doormats.
 As for leveling?
 Rogues are a blast.

-Mists of Pandaria changes the balance equation somewhat , again, and completely rewrites the talent system, but Rogues are still be in a pretty good place.
+Mists of Pandaria changed the balance equation somewhat , again, and completely rewriting the talent system, but Rogues are still be in a pretty good place.
 Maybe not quite as deadly as before, but very much up to the task.
+We have the Rogue patch notes. up through 5.4.
+There isn’t much that affects leveling, other than added damage.
+But then, damage is what you’re so good at.

 Click Here to level fast all the way through Mists of Pandaria.